Navigation auf uzh.ch

 But while this turn to the ‘urbanization’ of development in the context of climate change is beginning to be documented, we lack context specific knowledge on a) the local transformations in the targeted cities b) specific policy agendas driving these changes; and c) the resultant socio-spatial transformations; d) the role of (re)insurance in Urban Climate Finance.

-B. Swiss Climate Finance Policy
+A. Swiss Climate Finance Policy

 In line with the climate policies of other European states, Switzerland has committed itself to mobilizing 450-600 Mio.
 USD investment annually in resilience and mitigation policies in the global South.
 In concert with international trends, Swiss policy aims predominantly to mobilize this investment via private finance (WBF et al. 2019).
-This Master Thesis analyses Swiss climate and development policy regarding the advancement of its national climate finance strategy, focussing in particular on policy engagement in cities in Latin America, Africa and Asia.
+This Master Thesis analyzes Swiss climate and development policy regarding the advancement of its national climate finance strategy, focussing in particular on policy engagement in cities in Latin America, Africa and Asia.
 Through interviews with relevant experts in the National Development Cooperation and a document analysis of recent policy programs in this field (see for example SDC 2020 or 2DII 2020), it traces the engagement of Switzerland in global Urban Climate Finance.

 WBF, SECO, UVEK, BAFU, EDA and DEZA (2019) Konzept zur verstärkten Mobilisierung des Privatsektors für klimafreundliche Investitionen in Entwicklungsländern.
-Available at:

-C. The Infrastructures of Urban Climate Finance
+B. The Infrastructures of Urban Climate Finance

 Global Climate finance deals particularly with the financing of public infrastructures, such as electricity networks, damns, roads or public toilet systems.
 In an array of recent reports produced to these ends, climate-finance practitioners have calculated the business case for investment in infrastructures – the so-called ‘sustainable infrastructure financing gap’, a global investment possibility seen in urban adaptation and mitigation projects – to be roughly US$2–3 trillion per year between 2015 and 2030 (Bhattacharya et al., 2015; Floater et al., 2017a.).
 The calculation of these largely fictitious number has real material effects: As climate finance partnerships (PPP) are transforming infrastructure from a public good into a ‘bankable’ financial asset that is attractive to private investors the selection, governance, and financial architecture of infrastructure projects that are financed crucially change (Pike et al., 2019).